catamphetamine/libphonenumber-js/README.md

 Checks if the phone number is "valid".
 First checks the phone number length and then checks the phone number digits against all available regular expressions.

-By default, this library uses `min` ("minimal") metadata which is only `80 kB` in size but also doesn't include the precise validation regular expressions resulting in less strict validation rules (some very basic validation like number length check is still included for each country).
-If you don't mind the extra `65 kB` of metadata then use [`max`](#min-vs-max-vs-mobile-vs-core) metadata instead of the default (`min`) one.
-Google's library always uses "full" metadata so it will yield different `isValidNumber()` results compared to the "minimal" metadata used by default in this library.
+By default, this package uses [`min`](#min-vs-max-vs-mobile-vs-core) ("minimal") metadata which is only `80 kB` in size but also doesn't include the precise regular expressions for validating phone number digits, i.e. it only validates phone number length, effectively causing `isValid()` to behave same way as if it was `isPossible()`.
+So if you need to validate phone number digits themselves and you don't mind the extra `65 kB` of metadata then use [`max`](#min-vs-max-vs-mobile-vs-core) metadata instead of the default (`min`) one.
+For reference, Google's original `libphonenumber` always uses `max` metadata and doesn't have a concept of `min` metadata.

 <details>
 <summary>See an example illustrating different results when using <code>/min</code> vs <code>/max</code> vs <code>/mobile</code> metadata</summary>